Signatures of real algebraic curves via plumbing diagrams: Formulas for signatures of graph links

 By (\ref{defag}), (\ref{cga}), and (\ref{nov}), we have that:

-We can see $\CQ^*$ as a graph manifold, we start with the plumbing diagram $\Gamma(C)$, which we will denote by simply $\Ga$, as in section \ref {al}.
-Recall $\Ga$ is decorated with signed arrows representing the components of $L$.
+Recall $L$ is a graph link described by plumbing diagram $\Ga$ decorated with signed arrows representing the components of $L$.
 We enlarge $\Gamma$ by converting the arrowheads to vertices weighted by the $f_i$ chosen above.
 Let this new weighted graph be denoted $\Gamma^*$.
 We have that $\CQ^*=M_{\Gamma^*}.$ Also by Novikov additivity,

 Combining these results we have: